-- 4012.
+- 4009.
+FEATURE AND EDITORIAL WRITING.
+3 cr.
+Researching and writing human-interest features; analyzing political, social and economic affairs and writing opinions; print, Web and electronic media styles and formats.
+Prerequisite: MCOM 2010. - 4012.
 SCRIPTWRITING.
 3 cr.
 Preparation of scripts for all long-program formats, with emphasis on writing and marketing radio, television, and film drama and documentaries.
-Prerequisite: MCOM 2010 or consent of department head. - 4032.
-ADVANCED REPORTING FOR PRINT MEDIA.
+Prerequisite: MCOM 2010 or consent of department head. - 4030.
+INVESTIGATIVE JOURNALISM.
 3 cr.
-Depth reporting and critical writing on police, court, political, financial, governmental and other social events and issues.
-Prerequisite: MCOM 3031. - 4033.
+Investigating and in-depth reporting/writing on single topics such as crime, corporate malfeasance, political corruption and institutional neglect; print, Web and electronic media styles and formats.
+Prerequisite: MCOM 3030. - 4033.
 ELECTRONIC NEWS GATHERING.
 3 cr.
 Concepts and practices of news coverage for the electronic media, with special attention to field techniques, visualization and editing.
+Lecture and lab.
 A \$50 fee is charged each student to help defray expenses related to this course.
-Prerequisite: MCOM 3031. - 4035.
-JOURNALISM MANAGEMENT.
-3 cr.
-Methods and practices for the production, promotion, and management of print and broadcast news; issues and techniques of managing and leading media companies in rapidly changing business and cultural environments.
-Prerequisite: junior standing. - 4051.
-ADVANCED PHOTOCOMMUNICATION.
-3 cr.
-Theory and techniques of photocommunication for print media, emphasizing use of still photography for in-depth investigating and reporting.
-Prerequisite: MCOM 3051. - 4052.
+Prerequisite: MCOM 3030. - 4052.
 ADVANCED VIDEO PRODUCTION.
 3 cr.
 Theory and techniques of video production from conception to completion, for a variety of mass communications applications.
+Lecture and lab.
 A \$50 fee is charged each student to help defray expenses related to this course.
-Prerequisite: MCOM 3052. - 4054.
-ADVANCED ELECTRONIC MEDIA DESIGN.
-3 cr.
-Theory and principles of electronic media design from conception to completion, for a variety of mass communications applications emphasizing multimedia.
-Prerequisite: MCOM 3054. - 4060.
+Prerequisite: MCOM 3052. - 4060.
 PUBLIC RELATIONS CAMPAIGNS.
 3 cr.
 Use of research to identify problems and development of strategies to meet public relations needs for actual clients.
 Prerequisites: MCOM 3061 and credit for or concurrent registration in MCOM 3070. - 4071.
 VISUAL COMMUNICATION.
 3 cr.
 Theories of perception, methods of analysis of visual media, and principles and strategies of visual communication, emphasizing critical thinking about the role and function of media in society. - 4072.
 MEDIA ANALYSIS AND CRITICISM.
 3 cr.
 Critical methodologies and analysis of media content and programming, emphasizing aesthetic, historical, social, cultural, and industrial factors affecting audience response.
 Prerequisite: junior standing. - 4081.
 MASS COMMUNICATIONS LAW.
 3 cr.
 Legal limitations and privileges affecting publishing, advertising, broadcasting, telecasting; consideration of legal philosophy bearing on mass communications media.
 Prerequisite: junior standing.